-We offer a non-invasive, semi-automated analysis method to diagnose heart failure and tailor therapy.
+To aid in the diagnosis and tailor therapy of a subset of patients with heart failure, those with normal left ventricle (LV) ejection fraction(HFpEF) but increased LV stiffness; we offer a non-invasive, semi-automated analysis method.
 The method is based on routine ultrasound assessment of patients presenting with symptoms of shortness of breath or heart failure.
-It can be implemented as a software on both existing and new ultrasound scanners in all cardiology polyclinics around the world.
+It can be implemented in software on both existing and new ultrasound scanners in all cardiology polyclinics around the world.
 The tool will enable cardiologists to provide better and faster diagnoses and earlier and more targeted treatment and thereby improving patient outcomes and reducing hospitalization.

 Inven2 seeks partners for co-development and/or licensing of the technology.
 We are interested to validate the technology applicability together with user partners.

-Leading scientists at Oslo University Hospital together with collaborators at King’s College London, UK and Nagoya City University, Japan have developed a first-ever method that can provide a non-invasive estimate of the pressure in the left-ventricle.
-In these patients, the most important diagnostic criterion for heart failure is the demonstration of elevated left ventricle diastolic pressure.
+Scientists at Oslo University Hospital together with collaborators at King’s College London, UK and Nagoya City University, Japan have developed a first-ever method that can provide a non-invasive estimate of the pressure in the LV.
+In these patients, the most important diagnostic criterion for heart failure is the demonstration of elevated LV diastolic pressure.

 Our non-invasive method demonstrates very good overlap with the highly invasive gold standard for measuring left ventricular pressure through catheterization, and we believe the method may be considered a clinical breakthrough.